tocklime/steno_practice_log/README.md

 ## 2024-07-17 (Day 35)
 Lapwing ch 15, exercise 3.
 9wpm, 73.33%.
 Improving.
 Have got my [dictionaries](https://github.com/tocklime/plover_dictionaries) set up now, so hopefully less confusion on pronounciation.

+## 2024-07-18 (Day 36)
+Lapwing ch 15 test.
+11wpm, 86.66%.
+Much closer that I thought it was going to be, and that included some accidental presses because my fingers are too heavy...